dedsec995/judgeval/README.md

 Judgeval offers **open-source tooling** for tracing, evaluating, and monitoring LLM agents. **Provides comprehensive data from agent-environment interactions** for continuous learning and self-improvement—**enabling the future of autonomous agents**.

 Judgeval can be set up **(cloud-hosted or self-hosted) in 5 minutes**!
-> 🎁 Generous monthly [free tier](https://judgmentlabs.ai/pricing) (10k traces, 1k evals) - No credit card required!
+> 🎁 Monthly [free tier](https://judgmentlabs.ai/pricing) (10k traces, 1k evals) - No credit card required!

 ## 🎬 See Judgeval in Action

-**Multi-agent research system with complete observability:** (1) A multi-agent system spawns agents to research topics on the internet.
-(2) With just **3 lines of code**, Judgeval provides real-time tracing to see every input/output + environment response of every tool call for debugging.
-(3) After agent completion, (4) export all interaction data to enable further environment-specific learning and optimization.
+**Multi-agent system with complete observability:** (1) A multi-agent system spawns agents to research topics on the internet.
+(2) With just **3 lines of code**, Judgeval traces every input/output + environment response across all agent tool calls for debugging.
+(3) After completion, (4) export all interaction data to enable further environment-specific learning and optimization.

 <table style="width: 100%; max-width: 800px; table-layout: fixed;">
 <tr>